Herbert Dunnico: Freemasonry

 Dunnico was involved in founding the New Welcome Lodge No. 5139, which was consecrated in 1929, shortly before the formation in 1929 of the second Labour Government.
 It was created at the suggestion of the then Prince of Wales, afterwards King Edward VIII, who was concerned by the antagonism between Freemasonry and the British left towards Freemasonry.

 The New Welcome Lodge was intended to form a link between Freemasonry and the new governing party, and was open to Labour MPs and for employees of trade unions and the Labour party; its members included Labour's deputy leader Arthur Greenwood.
 However, when the Parliamentary Labour Party was reduced in strength after its split at the 1929 general election over Ramsay MacDonald's formation of the National Government, numbers were reduced.

 In 1934, membership was opened to all men working in the Palace of Westminster.
 Dunnico was Master of the New Welcome Lodge in 1931.

+Post politics

 He was knighted in the New Year Honours 1938, "for political and public services".

 From 1947 to 1953, Rev Dunnico was president of the Essex County Football Association.